 We are not tax professionals (surprise!) and this post does not constitute professional tax advice or guidance.
 If you end up going on your solar journey with us, we can connect you with Lucas Tax and Energy, a CPA specializing in energy related tax issues, that we keep on retainer as a service to our customers.

-New and existing NC homes that install solar in 2024 may be eligible to take advantage of the 30% Federal Solar Investment Tax Credit (ITC) for solar.
-When this discount is applied to our average sized home solar system (around 7.7kW), you can expect to see roughly $10,500 off of our average turn-key price of $35,000.
+New and existing NC homes that install solar in 2025 may be eligible to take advantage of the 30% Federal Solar Investment Tax Credit (ITC) for solar alongside powerful local utility incentives.
+When these incentives are applied to our average sized home solar and battery system (around 8.5kW with 1 battery), you can expect to see roughly $19,500 off of our average turn-key price of $35,000.

 Let’s dive into the specifics in this section!